maxlindmark/mizer-rewiring/README.md

 ## Contents
-The **R/Parameter_estimation** folder contains code for estimating parameters and for compiling time series for calibration.

-The **data** folder contains data for estimating parameters and for compiling time series for calibration.
+The **baltic/data** folder contains data for estimating parameters and for compiling time series for calibration.
 Actually currently too big!
 Will need to figure this out, currently only existing locally.

-The **R/MSSM** folder contains R code for model calibration code and simulations.

-The **Params** folder contains .csv files with parameters that are read in modelling scripts, see **R/Parameter_estimation**
+The **baltic/params** folder contains .csv files with parameters that are read in modelling scripts, see **R/Parameter_estimation**

+The **Baltic/figures** folder contains figures for the publication

+The **baltic/R/parameter_estimation** folder contains code for estimating parameters and for compiling time series for calibration.

+The **baltic/R/MSSM** folder contains R code for model calibration code and simulations.

+The **baltic/R/functions** folder contains functions for calibtration and loading packages.

 ## Data sources (ICES)
-### Spatial overlap estimate (abundance by ICES-rectangle)
-**Benthic species**: ICES Database of Trawl Surveys (DATRAS), Extraction 1 JAN 2018 of International Bottom Trawl Survey (BITS).
-ICES, Copenhagen, available at http://www.ices.dk/marine-data/data-portals/Pages/DATRAS.aspx

-**Pelagic** species: ICES WGBIFS database for the BIAS survey data (https://community.ices.dk/ExpertGroups/wgbifs/2018%20Meeting%20docs/06.%20Data/01_BIAS%20Database/).
-Note this is not public yet but our extraction can still be upload

 ### von Bertalanffy growth parameters & Weight-Length relationships (individual length-weight-age)
 ICES Database of Trawl Surveys (DATRAS), Extraction 1 JAN 2018 of International Bottom Trawl Survey (BITS).
 ICES, Copenhagen, available at http://www.ices.dk/marine-data/data-portals/Pages/DATRAS.aspx